metruzanca/vercel-express-mongo/readme.md

 ![](.github/assets/add-vercel-project.gif)

-Once you're logged in, install the vercel CLI and login
+Once you've added the project on the dashboard, install the vercel CLI and login

 ```bash
 npm install -g vercel